Skip to content

 Let's explore multiple nodes a bit further.
 We have seen previously that the -n/ntasks parameter will allocate discrete groups of cores.
 In our prior examples, however, we used small resource requests.
 What happens when we want to distribute jobs across nodes?

-Slurm uses the block distribution method by default to distribute tasks betwee nodes.
+Slurm uses the block distribution method by default to distribute tasks between nodes.
 It will exhaust all the CPUs on a node with task groups before moving to a new node.
 For these examples, we're going to create a script that reports both the hostname (ie, the node) and the number of CPUs:

 host-nprocs.sh